stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 * Set the address space for something like a /16 to give you space for a bunch of /24s later
 * For the resource Group, choose `Use existing` to use an existing Resource Group
   * and pick the one you just created earlier, from this dropdown.
-* Create a name for your first Subnet,
+* Create a name for your first subnet,
   * Choose an address range that fits within the Address Space that you created just above.

 * If you have green check marks all the way down go ahead and head `Create`.